cpeterson1105/boston_group/README.md

 # boston_group

-## 1. Abstract of project
+## 1. Abstract of Project
-This website (EVolve Boston) provides data and analysis for policymakers and citizens to understand the EV transition in Boston.
-Forcusing on the user story of "employee of Recharge Boston", this website shows a environmental benefis of EVs, obstacles to promote Evs, budgetary considerations.
+(EV)olve Boston provides data and analysis for policymakers and citizens to understand the EV transition in Boston.
+We examine the environmental benefits of electric vehicle expansion, the obstacles standing in the way, and the implications of that expansion on the municipal budget.

 ## 2. Members
-Adam Staveski, Christine Peterson, Koshi Murakoshi, Rees Sweeney-Taylor
+Adam Staveski, Christine Peterson, Koshi Murakoshi, and Rees Sweeney-Taylor completed original research and compiled the website.

-## 3. How to run in local computer
+## 3. How to Run on Local Computer
 * git clone git@github.com:cpeterson1105/boston_group.git
-* cd to do cloned dictionary
+* cd to do cloned directory
 * Use command "python3 -m http.server"

-## 4. Data and Back end information
+## 4. Data and Back End Information

 ### Home Page
-2019 Boston Climate Action Plan Link: https://www.boston.gov/sites/default/files/embed/file/2019-10/city_of_boston_2019_climate_action_plan_update_4.pdf
+2019 Boston Climate Action Plan link: https://www.boston.gov/sites/default/files/embed/file/2019-10/city_of_boston_2019_climate_action_plan_update_4.pdf
 Bubble chart source code available at: https://observablehq.com/@d3/bubble-chart
 Data for bubble chart drawn from this white paper: